-H3, H14, H25 Audio-physical units - (compact discs (not CD-ROMs), books or music on CD, Playaway audio books) Report all audio items played on audio equipment, including compact discs, cassettes, records, Playaways, etc. These are materials circulated in a fixed, physical format on which sounds (only) are stored (recorded) and that can be reproduced (played back) mechanically, electronically, or both.
+H3, H14, H25 Audio-physical units - (compact discs, books or music on CD, Playaway audio books) Report all audio items played on audio equipment, including compact discs, cassettes, records, Playaways, etc. These are materials circulated in a fixed, physical format on which sounds (only) are stored (recorded) and that can be reproduced (played back) mechanically, electronically, or both.
 Include records, audiocassettes, audio cartridges, audio discs, audio-reels, talking books, Playaway audio and other sound recordings stored in a fixed, physical format.
 Exclude downloadable or streamable electronic audio files.

 Report the number of units, including duplicates.
 Items packaged together as a unit (e.g. 2 audiocassettes for 1 recorded book) and checked out as a unit are counted as 1 physical unit.
 Include all physical audio formats designed primarily to be played on audio equipment.

-Examples include compact disks (not CD-ROMs), cassettes, records, music cassettes, spoken word, and language instruction products.
-(Report materials in compact disc-read-only format designed primarily for playback on a computer in H8, H19, H30, Materials in electronic format.)
+Examples include compact disks, cassettes, records, music cassettes, spoken word, and language instruction products.
+(Report computer software in H8, H19, H30, Materials in electronic format.)

 H4, H15, H26 Video-physical units)-(VHS/Blu-Ray discs/DVD) - Report the number of video items played on video playing equipment, including DVDs, VHS cassettes, Playaway video, and other items.
 These are materials circulated in a fixed, physical format on which moving pictures are recorded, with or without sound.
 Electronic playback reproduces pictures, with or without sound, using a television receiver or computer monitor.
 Video formats may include tape, or disc.